CGM = continuous glucose monitoring

-The circular shape of the sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.
+The sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.
 Other trademarks are the property of their respective owners.

 No use of any Abbott trademark, trade name, or trade dress in this site may be made without prior written authorization of Abbott Laboratories, except to identify the product or services of the company.